opendocsg/slw-judgments-backfill/2013_SGCA_32/report.md

 **Introduction**

 1       This is an appeal from the decision of the High Court judge (“the Judge”) in Originating Summons No 484 of 2012 (“OS 484/2012”).
-The Judge refused to set aside an adjudication determination dated 7 May 2012 (“the Adjudication Determination”) made under the Building and Construction Industry Security of Payment Act (Cap 30B, 2006 Rev Ed) (“the Act”) ordering the appellant, W Y Steel Construction Pte Ltd (“W Y Steel”), to pay the sum of $1,767,069.80 (“the Adjudicated Sum”) to the respondent, Osko Pte Ltd (“Osko”): see _W Y Steel Construction Pte Ltd v Osko Pte Ltd_ [2012] SGHC 194 (“the GD”).
+The Judge refused to set aside an adjudication determination dated 7 May 2012 (“the Adjudication Determination”) made under the Building and Construction Industry Security of Payment Act (Cap 30B, 2006 Rev Ed) (“the Act”) ordering the appellant, W Y Steel Construction Pte Ltd (“W Y Steel”), to pay the sum of $1,767,069.80 (“the Adjudicated Sum”) to the respondent, Osko Pte Ltd (“Osko”): see _W Y Steel Construction Pte Ltd v Osko Pte Ltd_ <span class="citation">[2012] SGHC 194</span> (“the GD”).
 W Y Steel had earlier paid the whole of the Adjudicated Sum into court pending the hearing of OS 484/2012, and it submitted that if we were minded to dismiss its appeal, we should nonetheless stay the enforcement of the Adjudication Determination and direct, instead, that the Adjudicated Sum be retained in court pending the disposal of separate proceedings that it had brought against Osko to recover the amount that it (W Y Steel) contended was properly due to it.

 2       At the close of the hearing, we dismissed the appeal and ordered that a portion of the Adjudicated Sum was to be released to Osko to enable it to settle some of its outstanding financial obligations.
 We also ordered that the remainder of the Adjudicated Sum (“the Remaining Sum”) should continue to be held in court until our further order as we did not think the evidence before us at that time was sufficient to enable us to dispose of W Y Steel’s aforesaid stay application (“W Y Steel’s stay application”).
 At the same time, we gave leave to W Y Steel to produce affidavit evidence as to why the Remaining Sum should continue to be held in court and not paid out to Osko.
 We now give our grounds for dismissing the appeal.
 We hereby also give our decision on W Y Steel’s stay application.